Design tokens overview

 • Synchronize design decisions across design and development tooling.

-• Promote consistent and meaningful abstraction and application.
+• Promote consistent and meaningful abstraction and use for both stable and experimental design.

 • Help make new design decisions easier by leveraging existing intent and purpose.